 Requiring that processors have the ability to detect and report the occurrence within a submitted program unit of pointer assignment of a pointer whose lifetime is known to be longer than the lifetime of the target or the target attribute of the target.

-Requiring that processors have the ability to detect and report the occurrence within a submitted program unit of the reuse of a name within a nested scope.
+Requiring that processors .have the ability to detect and report the occurrence within a submitted program unit of the reuse of a name within a nested scope.

 Providing a means to specify explicitly a limited set of entities to be accessed by host association.